NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 1. [PubSubClient](http://platformio.org/lib/show/89/PubSubClient) MQTT client to publish and subscribe to topics.

-2. [DallasTemperature](http://platformio.org/lib/show/54/DallasTemperature) to read the DS18B20 temperature sensor.
+2. Optional: [DallasTemperature](http://platformio.org/lib/show/54/DallasTemperature) to read the DS18B20 temperature sensor.

-3. [OneWire](http://platformio.org/lib/show/1/OneWire) to provide the onewire library required by the DS18B20 sensor.
+3. Optional: [OneWire](http://platformio.org/lib/show/1/OneWire) to provide the onewire library required by the DS18B20 sensor.

 4. [Sensors](http://platformio.org/lib/show/578/Sensors) to provide the I2C and BMP085 libraries required for the pressure sensor.

+5. [DHT](http://platformio.org/lib/show/19/Adafruit-DHT) to provide an interface to the DHT11.

+Thw code for the two optional libraries is currently commented out because the pin originally used by the DS18B20 is now used for the DHT11.

 For more information on how to load the libraries see the platformio website or [here](https://github.com/NelisW/myOpenHab/blob/master/docs/413b-ESP8266-PlatformIO-Arduino-Framework.md).